lauraskelton/notes/resume.md

      for a VoIP system for small businesses  (C++).

 #### Research Assistant, Senior Design, UIUC, 2003 ####
-   * QoS for the Apache Web server (C++).
+   * QoS for the Apache Web server (C).
+   * Implemented web server that supports out of order requests (C++).
    * Probabilistic scheduler for the Linux kernel (C).
-   * roaming protocol for 802.11a/b networks for NetBSD (C).
+   * Roaming protocol for 802.11a/b networks for NetBSD (C).

 #### Personal Research ####
-  * used and implemented and optimized, neural networks, genetic algorithms, Markov chains, and Bayes inference algorithms, over gigabytes of data entirely for fun  (mostly Haskell, some C).
+  * Used and implemented and optimized, neural networks, genetic algorithms, Markov chains, and Bayes inference algorithms, over gigabytes of data entirely for fun  (mostly Haskell, some C).